 Actively participate in 80% of the contact hours and not dismissed early for behavior

 Activity Director determines course objectives met

-Activity Staff will provide transportation to and from University of Illinois Willard Airport, IL"CMI"
+Activity Staff will provide transportation between University of Illinois Willard Airport, IL (KCMI) and the activity location.

 The goal of the National Flight Academies is to give cadets an opportunity to fly.
 Those participating in a powered flight academy receive approximately 10 hours, weather and schedule permitting, and receive instruction from an FAA Certified Flight Instructor.
 Cadets are given appropriate ground and air instruction and opportunities to practice/perform assigned maneuvers.
 Participants in glider flight academies receive “hands on” flight time learning the basics of flying a glider aircraft, ground instruction, and the opportunity to work the flight line doing launch and recovery operations.
 At these glider flight academies, all the basic to advanced skills and ground instruction leading toward your private glider rating are included.
 At Johnson Flight Academy, cadets may also choose to fly in a balloon, instead.
 Additionally, cadets get the opportunity to work with aviation professionals, civilian and military, who share their expertise on how to prepare for a career as an aviator.
 For those interested in a career as a pilot, this is your first step towards a private pilot certificate and could help you achieve one item on the Cadet Wings "ideal candidate" list if you solo!